kingdonb/taking-bartholo/README.md

 (Yes, even on Kubernetes and even with an unmodified `containerd`.
-To avoid writing a whole Docker file, we could follow [kwasm-operator][], but that requires privileged access to nodes that we wish to avoid.)
+To avoid writing a whole Docker file, we could follow [kwasm-operator][], but that requires some quite privileged access to nodes that we will need to avoid.)

 [kwasm-operator]: https://github.com/KWasm/kwasm-operator